Natalie Rushdie: Music career

-On 27 May 2013, Rushdie performed the national anthem at Wembley for the second time for the npower Championship play-off final.
-Rushdie's performance was to a sold out crowd of 85,000.
+On 27 May 2013, Rushdie performed the national anthem at Wembley for the second time for the npower Championship play-off final (Crystal Palace v Watford).
+Rushdie's performance was to a sold-out crowd of 85,000.

 On 24 August 2013, Rushdie was invited back to Wembley for the third time, to perform for the rugby league Tetley's Challenge Cup Final.
 Rushdie sang the national anthem and "Abide with Me" to a sold-out crowd of over 85,000 and live on the BBC.

 Rushdie made her debut performance for England on 9 November 2013, where she performed the England and Fijian national anthems for the Rugby League World Cup England v Fiji match.
 Over two million people tuned in to watch the match. which was aired live on BBC One.

-During the summer of 2017 Rushdie decided to change from performing classical music to Jazz.
+During the summer of 2017, Rushdie decided to change from performing classical music to Jazz.
 She sold out four dates at the West End venue Crazy Coqs at Brasserie Zedel and receive such positive response that the move was made permanent.
-Since this new beginning Rushdie has sold out subsequent concerts at Andrew Lloyd Webber's The Other Palace Theatre and performed at the London Coliseum alongside Pixie Lott, Bonnie Tyler, Una Healy and Tony Hadley and in December 2018 she performed solo with the Royal Philharmonic Orchestra at The Royal Albert Hall for the Carols with Bloodwise Christmas concert.
+Since this new beginning Rushdie has sold out subsequent concerts at Andrew Lloyd Webber's The Other Palace Theatre and performed at the London Coliseum alongside Pixie Lott, Bonnie Tyler, Una Healy and Tony Hadley, and in December 2018, she performed solo with the Royal Philharmonic Orchestra at The Royal Albert Hall for the Carols with Bloodwise Christmas concert.

-In February 2019 Rushdie was invited to entertain guests at the BAFTA Gala event, where she performed an astonishing rendition of Oscar winning track Shallow.
-This was followed on Sunday 24 February 2019 by Rushdie's 10th stadium performance and 6th at Wembley Stadium where she performed the National Anthem ahead of the EFL Cup Final between Manchester City & Chelsea football clubs.
+In February 2019, Rushdie was invited to entertain guests at the BAFTA Gala event, where she performed an astonishing rendition of Oscar winning track "Shallow".
+This was followed on Sunday 24 February 2019 by Rushdie's 10th stadium performance and 6th at Wembley Stadium where she performed the national anthem ahead of the EFL Cup Final between Manchester City & Chelsea football clubs.